dell/terraform-provider-redfish/about/CONTRIBUTING.md

 ## Submitting issues

-All issues related to Terraform provider for Dell RedFish, regardless of the service/repository the issue belongs to (see table above), should be submitted [here](https://github.com/dell/dell-terraform-providers/issues).
+All issues related to Terraform provider for RedFish, regardless of the service/repository the issue belongs to (see table above), should be submitted [here](https://github.com/dell/dell-terraform-providers/issues).
 Issues will be triaged and labels will be used to indicate the type of issue.
 This section outlines the types of issues that can be submitted.

 ### Report bugs

-We aim to track and document everything related to Terraform provider for Dell RedFish via the Issues page.
+We aim to track and document everything related to Terraform provider for RedFish via the Issues page.
 The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.

 Before submitting a new issue, make sure someone hasn't already reported the problem.
 Look through the [existing issues](https://github.com/dell/dell-terraform-providers/issues) for similar issues.